MSHS Contact: Bev WellerTRS Contact: Rhonda Schmidt

 - Flexible Schedule: Learn when it’s convenient for you.
 Begin your studies--anytime, anywhere.

 - Maximize Your Time and Set Your Own Pace: Each semester course is designed to take 90 hours of coursework, and you can progress faster or slower as your ambitions and learning needs dictate.
 No more scrambling to catch up with the rest of the class or feeling frustrated because you were ready to move forward.
-Full-time students can expect to spend about 25 hours per week on course work.
+Students can expect to spend at least 5 hours per course per week.

 - Get help when you need it: Your online teacher is available during the day (generally 7:00 AM to 8:00 PM or later) by phone or email to help you be successful.